Quantum Dynamical and isotopic effects for Hydrogen isotopes scattering at W(110) surface: Results

 With respect to isotopic effects, quantum diffraction channels are qualitatively different for the three isotopes.
-For deuterium, for the lowest energy ($E_{\rm in} = 50$~meV), back-scattering is still the most probable channel, but its probability is similar to that of the highest-energy channel, being in this sense more classical than H. This approximation to the classical limit is clearer as the incident energy increases.
-Finally, in the case of tritium, the back-scattered channel is highly suppressed even for the lowest energy considered.
-On a final note it is worth remarking that although the semi-classical approximation does not match the prediction of the quantum rainbow diffraction pattern~\cite{Miret2012}, some features of the classical patterns remain in the quantum ones.
-Notably, in the classical picture, some diffraction channels have vanishing probability that arises from geometrical focus effects induced by the corrugation of the PES.
+For deuterium, for the lowest energy ($E_{\rm in} = 50$~meV), back-scattering is still the most probable channel, but lower than for H, and the channel whose energy is closer to $E_{\rm in}$ is enhanced with respect to H. In this sense D behaves more classically than H. This approximation to the classical limit is clearer as the incident energy increases.
+Finally, in the case of tritium, the back-scattering channel is highly suppressed even for the lowest $E_{\rm in}$ considered.
+On a final note, it is worth remarking that although the semi-classical approximation does not match the prediction of the quantum rainbow diffraction pattern,~\cite{Miret2012} some features of the classical patterns remain in the quantum ones.
+Notably, in the classical picture, some diffraction channels have vanishing probability that arises from geometric focusing effects induced by the corrugation of the PES.
 This is the case of the channel at 34~meV in panel Fig.~\ref{fig:diffpatters}(a), whose vanishing value would be in principle from geometric origin and not due to destructive interference.